-In June 2021 we entered into a partnership with EVERSANA.
+In June 2021, we entered into a partnership with EVERSANA.
 EVERSANA is supporting the planned commercialization of apabetalone for the treatment of COVID-19 in the United States and Canada as Emergency Use Authorization and/or a New Drug Application or equivalent if issued or approved in these two countries.
+Subsequent to March 31, 2022, Resverlogix and EVERSANA expanded their partnership to include not only COVID-19 but also cardiovascular and pulmonary arterial hypertension indications.
 EVERSANA is providing fully integrated commercialization services including market access, agency services, clinical and commercial field teams, medical science liaisons, channel management, patient services, health economics and outcomes research, and compliance.
 The partnership may be expanded to include additional global markets, should additional approvals be issued.
-There can be no assurance that commercialization of apabetalone for the treatment of COVID-19 will be successful.
+There can be no assurance that commercialization of apabetalone for the treatment of any indication will be successful.

 As a result of the costs associated with commercializing a product candidate, we seek strategic partnerships with corporate and academic collaborators, licensors, licensees and others for the research, development, clinical testing, manufacturing, marketing and commercialization of our products, and we intend to attract corporate partners and enter into additional research collaborations.
 Our goal is to partner apabetalone so that it may be developed for clinical conditions.
-There can be no assurance, however, that such collaborations will be established on favourable terms, if at all, or that future collaborations will be successful.
+There can be no assurance, however, that such collaborations will be established, that such collaborations will be established on favourable terms, if at all, or that future collaborations will be successful.
 In particular, failures in HDL cholesterol therapies may negatively impact our potential partners' willingness to enter into partnering agreements due to the potential risks in the cholesterol market and the high clinical costs to bring such drugs to market.
 Failure to attract commercial partners for our products may result in our incurring substantial clinical testing, manufacturing and commercialization costs prior to realizing any revenue from product sales or result in delays or program discontinuance if funds are not available in sufficient quantities, and this may materially adversely affect our business, financial condition and results of operations.